killianobrien/app-cryp-2425/slides/app-cryp-05.md

 ## Introduction

 * Cryptography relies heavily on mathematics
-* The notion of **finite fields** and **modular polynomial arithmetic** important in ciphers like AES and Elipptic Curves.
+* The notion of **finite fields** and **modular polynomial arithmetic** are important in ciphers like AES and Eliptic Curves.
-* These mathematical systems provide the security and operational requirement needed by the ciphers.
+* These mathematical systems provide the security and operational requirements needed by the ciphers.

 ## Hierarchy of algebraic systems